zzeneg/node-gyazo-upload/README.md

 # node-gyazo-upload

-Node server to upload images and files from gyazo
+NodeJS server for uploading images and files with support for custom auth token.

+Should be used in pair with my custom [gyazo application](https://github.com/zzeneg/Gyazowin)